igtm/manaita/README.md

 # Manaita

-Simple Markdown-Driven Code Generator written by Go
+Simple Markdown-Driven Scaffolding tool written by Go

-Write your scaffolding code on `CODEGEN.md` and generate files using the scaffold.
+Write your scaffolding code on `SCAFFOLD.md` and generate files using the scaffold.

-Template file is Markdown format. so you can see it on Github and easily understand what will be generated.
+Scaffold file is Markdown format. so you can see it on Github and easily understand what will be generated.

 ![manaita](./docs/manaita.png "manaita")